matt-bendel/react-info-carousel/README.md

-# React Text Carousel
+# React Info Carousel
-** React Text Carousel is not currently responsive on mobile, you will need to find an alternative solution until an update is published
+** React Info Carousel is not currently responsive on mobile, you will need to find an alternative solution until an update is published

-React Text Carousel is a library for React apps that allows you to create a dynamic, interactive carousel to display information.
+React Info Carousel is a library for React apps that allows you to create a dynamic, interactive carousel to display information.

 You can either pass the Carousel component all of your text, or you